Pazemo/docs/source/includes/_withdraw.md

 }
 ```

+There are four steps to execute Withdraws:

+Step 1: Create a quote

+Step 2: Create a recipient account

+**Step 3: Create a transfer**

+Step 4: Fund a transfer

-A transfer is a withdraw order you make to a recipient account based on a quote.
+A transfer is a Withdraw order you make to a recipient account based on a quote.
 Once created, a transfer will need to be funded within the next 14 days (7 days for email transfers) or it’ll automatically get cancelled.

 **Request**